Friday, July 29, 2016

 Did I want to join them?
 Sure!
 Count me in!

-Until a short time ago I was convinced (via Wikipedia webpage) that Whale Sharks were neither whales nor sharks, instead they were considered the largest fish species in the world.
+Until a short time ago, I was convinced (via a Wikipedia webpage) that Whale Sharks were neither whales nor sharks; instead, they were considered the largest fish species in the world.

-However a well-informed reader of our blog told me they are classed as Orectolobiformes (Carpet Sharks) and comprise the only member of its family, Rhincodontidae.
+However, a well-informed reader of our blog told me they are classed as Orectolobiformes (Carpet Sharks) and comprise the only member of their family, Rhincodontidae.

 Victor Ancona

-For generations Victor’s large and extended family group have been busy island residents.
+For generations, Victor’s large and extended family group has been busy island residents.

 Omar Ancona